Correct Your Imbalances. Reverse Your Weight Gain.

 Any decrease in your thyroid function can place strain on your body that may go unnoticed but can have severe long-term effects.

-Can You Have Thyroid Issues Your Traditional Practitioner Hasn’t Diagnosed?
+Can You Have Thyroid Issues Your Conventional Practitioner Hasn’t Diagnosed?

 It’s not uncommon that we hear patients say, “I have thyroid symptoms, but my general practitioner doesn’t agree.”
-Traditional western medicine determines hypothyroidism with a blood test that measures TSH levels.
+Conventional Western medicine determines hypothyroidism with a blood test that typically only measures TSH levels.

 If your blood work shows that your TSH is within a ‘normal range’ — typically between 4.5mIU and 5.0mIU — doctors are often unwilling to acknowledge that you may be suffering from thyroid issues.
 And because the symptoms of subclinical hypothyroidism are so similar to other medical issues, it’s easy for them to miss-diagnosed.